andresmax/andresmax/content/posts/why-product-roadmaps-set-you-up-for-failure.md

 Nothing wrong with having a roadmap to release your MVP, but after you ship that first version roadmaps turn into dangerous beasts.

-See, roadmaps limit your scope and vision to what you, your stakeholders and your team *thinks* that needs to be built.
+See, roadmaps limit your scope and vision to what you, your stakeholders and your team *think* that needs to be built.
 This is a dangerous situation to be in because you are basically building in the dark without external input from important stakeholders, like _uhm_, you know - your customers!

 ## Problem

-The problem with the traditional roadmap comes down that it is just a timeline.
+The problem with the traditional roadmap comes down to that it is just a timeline.
 One big list of feature after feature spread out over a calendar.

 If something new comes in you add it to the list, estimate it, done.